tfpk/discourse-reveal-anonymous/README.md

 # discourse-reveal-anonymous

-Allows anonymous users to have their true identity revealed.
+Allows anonymous users to have their true identity revealed by staff.